mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 pressing a launch button – it is also an art form.

 Gunnery has four specialisations: turrets, ortillery, screens and capital weapons.
-Turret, barbette and small-bay gunners are the ‘gunslingers’ of the profession, solitary operators who rely more upon quick reflexes and individual decision-making than other gunnery roles.
+Turret, barbette and small-bay gunners are the ‘gunslingers' of the profession, solitary operators who rely more upon quick reflexes and individual decision-making than other gunnery roles.
 In addition, laser turret gunners have the secondary role of